Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

 Let $\mathbf{x}\in \underline{\mathbf{I}_D}$ be a value of the external input profile of $D$.
-Since the ordering is topological, each input slot of $u_\ell$ is filled either by an external input value from $\mathbf{x}$ or by an output value of some earlier vertex $u_s$ with $s<\ell$.
-Hence there is a measurable input-assembly map
+Since the ordering of $V(D)$ is topological, each input slot of $u_\ell$ is filled either by an external input value from $\mathbf{x}$ or by an output value of some earlier vertex $u_s$ with $s<\ell$.
+Hence, there is a measurable input map